FrederikSOlsen/FrederikSOlsen.github.io/index.md

 ## Decreasing drug-related crime in San Francisco and its Resurgence

 San Francisco has in recent years seen a spike in crime related to drugs and narcotics after the covid 19 pandemic.
-Many factors can contribute to increased crime such as mental ilness, homelessness and economic downturn causing low prospective outlook on the future are a couple of reasons why people are drawn to drugs to escape their daily struggles and get a brief respite from everything around them.
-The crimerate related drugs had been steadly been decreasing since the financial crisis that hit the US in 2007-2009 along with changing laws around cannibis with proposition 64 in 2016 reducing the crime from a felony to a misdemeanor leading to less reported crime involving this popular drug [1].
+Many factors can contribute to increased crime such as mental illness, homelessness and Economic downturn, along with a low prospective outlook on the future, are a couple of reasons why people turn to drugs to escape their daily struggles and get a brief respite from everything around them.
+The crime rate related to drugs had been steadily decreasing since the financial crisis that hit the US in 2007-2009 along with changing laws around cannabis with proposition 64 in 2016 reducing the crime from a felony to a misdemeanor leading to less reported crime involving this popular drug [1].
 ## Trends in Drug-Related Crime from 2003 to early 2025

-Looking at the drug and narcotics incidents over the years from 2003 to 2025 below we see that there has been a steady decreasing trend ending at the after the pandemic with an resurgence of crime but what are the causes behind this?
-Let us start by looking back.
+Looking at the drug and narcotics incidents over the years from 2003 to 2025 below we see that there has been a steady decreasing trend ending after the pandemic with a resurgence of crime but what are the causes behind this?
 <div class="interactive-viz">
     <!-- <h3>Interactive Exploration of Drug Crimes by District</h3> -->
     <p>Use the dropdown menu to highlight specific districts and hover over data points for detailed information.</p>